 In addition to the degree programs, non-degree, graduate-level certificate programs are available in Teaching English to Speakers of Other Languages (TESOL) and Urban Missions.

 Students must be officially registered for all courses they attend.
-Newly admitted and readmitted students register via Banner Self Service or on registration day during Orientation.
+Newly admitted and readmitted students for Fall and Spring register via Banner Self Service or on registration day during Orientation.
 After the official registration day, a late registration fee is charged to the student.
 For quad courses and other deadlines, see Registrar’s Calendar in this catalog.

 Students who expect to enroll in subsequent semesters must complete advance registration during the scheduled time.
 Financial accounts must be paid and all holds remedied before students may advance register.
 Information regarding registration is sent to campus post office boxes two weeks prior to Advance Registration.
 Before going online to register via Banner Self Service, students must obtain an additional “semester PIN” from their advisors.